 - The Governor raised with the members the nature of the statement to be issued following the MPC meeting - Mr. Yabom mentioned that the Act is not very clear.
-The Committee could meet every six-weeks to review the KFR with the MPC members justifying their votes for the policy stance taken, while the MPS is a six-monthly policy document.
-Maintaining the current approach means the MPS would be published bi-annually in March and September. - Mr. Vele said that MPS should not be a six-monthly statement but for a longer-term assessment, while the six-monthly state of the economy update will be for the Governor to present to the Parliament for transparency on how BPNG has managed its monetary policy. - Mr. Yabom suggest to maintain the MPS cycle while using the six weekly MPC meetings to make policy changes in response to any shocks happening in between. - The members agreed on a short statement to be issued following the meeting. - Chair read comments from Mr. Roger on the March 2025 MPS.
-Mr. Roger said that the MPS is not clear and there is a lot of information and wants it to be short. - Chair will provide Mr. Roger's comments to Mr. Yabom for the MPS team to accommodate Mr. Roger's comments and views.
+The Committee could meet every six-weeks to review the KFR with the MPC members casting their votes for the policy stance taken, while the MPS is a six-monthly policy document.
+In the meantime, MPC should maintain the current approach to published bi-annually in March and September until MPC makes a decision. - Members agreed that there needed to be a discussion on the reporting requirements and the balance between giving the market some form of 6-monthly forecast but not undermining the prerogative of the MPC to make monetary policy decisions. - The members agreed on a short statement to be issued following the meeting. - Chair read comments from Mr. Roger on the March 2025 MPS. - Mr. Roger's comments and views were also circulated.